Sukanta92/My_Portfolio/README.md

 * This is a surrogate tool which uses aerodynamic loadcase datasets to perform predictive analytics for product optimization.
 * Over 1000 datasets were scraped from server & preprocessed.
 * Various machine learning tools applied to perform analysis.
-* Acuuracy for all analysis were compared to get the best methodology.
+* Accuracy for all analysis were compared to get the best methodology.

 ## Background
 Aerodynamic drag is the resistance offered by incoming air flow over an object under motion.
 Formula to equate this resistive force: \